 Most Worrisome Car Noises

-- Thumping – A thumping noise could mean a flat tire.
+A thumping noise could mean a flat tire.
 Pull over right away and take a look.

-- Grinding – A grinding noise can be another sign of brake problems, although it doesn’t have to be since grinding occurs when metal scrapes up against another metal surface.
+A grinding noise can be another sign of brake problems, although it doesn’t have to be since grinding occurs when metal scrapes up against another metal surface.

-- Whining – If your car is making a whining noise, this could mean ball joints need to be replaced.
+If your car is making a whining noise, this could mean ball joints need to be replaced.

-- Flapping – Fan problems and belt deterioration sometimes cause flapping sounds.
+Fan problems and belt deterioration sometimes cause flapping sounds.

-However, it’s important to address it as soon as possible because damage to one part of a car can cause more damage to occur elsewhere, and there are safety considerations to take into account as well.
+However, it’s important to address more serious problems as soon as possible.
+Damage to one part of your car can cause more damage to elsewhere.
+There are safety considerations to take into account as well.
 Driving a broken down car is taking a risk with your life, the lives of your passengers, and the lives of the other people on the road with you.